ansys/pyprimemesh/doc/source/user_guide/graphics.rst

 The show mesh button toggles the interior edges of the displayed faces.
 What those edges are depends on whether a face carries a mesh:

 - A meshed face shows its element edges, drawn in the theme edge color.
+These are shown by default.
 - An unmeshed face shows the facets that approximate its CAD surface, drawn faintly so that tessellation is not mistaken for a real mesh.
+These are hidden by default.

-This means a CAD model still gives a sense of its surface curvature before meshing, and a partially meshed model shows at a glance which faces have been meshed.
+The two follow opposite sides of the same button, because facets stand in for a mesh that is not there.
+A CAD model therefore arrives with clean surfaces and reveals its tessellation only when you ask for it, while a meshed model shows its elements straight away.
+In a partly meshed model the button swaps between the two, which shows at a glance which faces have been meshed.